 Rules for how insurers may treat dogs vary by state.
 For example, in Michigan, insurers can’t exclude coverage based on the breed, says Lori Conarton, spokeswoman for the Insurance Institute of Michigan.

-5. Surprise!
-Your remodeling project may not be covered.
+5. Your home remodeling project may not be covered

 Planning to add a new room or other structure to your house?
 The best time to call your agent is before you begin a renovation or addition.